 Schlink Foundation Grant Guidelines

-These guidelines are intended to assist the grantee in determining the appropriateness of applying for a grant from The Albert G. & Olive H. Schlink Foundation (The Foundation) as well as the procedure and timing for doing so.
-All grant applications receive careful consideration and thoughtful evaluation by the board.
-While the board has no set geographic limitations, it does give special consideration to grant requests from organizations located in Ohio and preferably benefiting Erie and Huron Counties.
-There are no preset minimum or maximum grant requests amount limitations.
+These guidelines are intended to assist potential applicants in determining the appropriateness of applying for a grant from The Albert G. & Olive H. Schlink Foundation (the “Foundation”) as well as the procedure and timing for doing so.
+All grant applications receive careful consideration and thoughtful evaluation by the board on monthly basis.
+While the board has no set geographic limitations, it does give special consideration to grant requests from organizations located in Ohio, and particularly Erie and Huron Counties.
+There are no minimum or maximum grant requests amount limitations.
+The board carefully and actively evaluates its financial position and approves grants according to the need and in a manner that ensures that The Albert G. and Olive H. Schlink Foundation can continue operating and supporting charities for the foreseeable future.

 General Restrictions

-• All organizations must be able to represent that they are exempt from federal income tax under Section 501(c)(3) and are not a private foundation, as of the date of the grant request or as of any time during the funding period, within the meaning of appropriate Internal Revenue laws.
+- All applicant-organizations must be able to represent that they are exempt from federal income tax under Section 501(c)(3) and are not a private foundation, in each case within the meaning of appropriate Internal Revenue laws, as of the date of the grant request and/or as of any time during the funding period.

-• Multi-year grants may carry stipulations that no additional request will be made of The Foundation for a minimum of three (3) years following the payment of the last installment of a multi-year grant.
+- Multi-year grants carry stipulations that no additional request will be made of the Foundation for a minimum of three (3) years following the payment of the last installment of a multi-year grant.

-• Generally, grants are not made to individuals for any purposes; for the construction of statues, memorials or the like; for the purchase of blocks of tickets, advertising or sponsorships; to cover deficits or for placement in an escrow fund or for debt reduction; for basic research or the evaluation of existing projects; for political purposes or lobbying activity; or for routine operating expenses or salaries/benefits of organization staff.
+- Generally, grants are not made; (i) to individuals for any purposes; (ii) for the construction of statues, memorials or the like; (iii) for the purchase of blocks of tickets, advertising or sponsorships; (iv) to cover deficits or for placement in an escrow fund or for debt reduction; (v) for basic research or the evaluation of existing projects; (vi) for political purposes or lobbying activity; or (vii) for routine operating expenses or salaries/benefits of applicant-organization staff.

 Deadlines

-Generally, grants are made once a year.
+Generally, grants are made twice a year.
 Grants may be made at other times, throughout the year, at the sole discretion of the board.

 Communication

 The Foundation makes all its funding decisions as a board.
-All grant applications are circulated to all members of the board before the grant application is considered.
-Each member has the same information and the same opportunity to review all grant applications.
+All grant applications are circulated to the members of the board as they are received and are evaluated as a board monthly.
+Each board member has the same information and the same opportunity to review all grant applications.
 Therefore, we normally do not meet with representatives of the applying organization nor do we engage in lengthy telephone conversations.
-Board members do not engage in discussions with applicants regarding outcomes of pending grant applications.
-This way, each applicant has equal access to the board via the application process and no organization has any advantage over any other organization or is treated differently.
+We may contact an applicant should questions arise as the board reviews the application.

 Thank you for considering The Albert G. & Olive H. Schlink Foundation for your funding needs.